 The same issues can occur if SELinux is enabled in enforcing mode, and not configured to allow access to agent directories.
-For more information, refer to Troubleshoot.
+Learn more in Troubleshoot.

 - 11. Start the Apache or IBM HTTP server. - 12.
 Check the installation, as described in Check the installation.